carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 In this course we will show several possible ways of speeding up your program and making it ready to function in parallel.
 We will be introducing the following modules

-1. `threading` speeding up a program on a single computer (shared memory)
+1. `threading` standard library module that allows different parts of your program to run concurrently on a single computer (with shared memory)
-3. `dask` making things a lot easier
+3. `dask` makes scalable parallel computing easy
-4. `numba` speed up your procedures
+4. `numba` speed up your python functions by translating them to optimized machine code
 5. `memory_profile` monitor memory performance

-More importantly, we will show how to change the design of a program to fit parallel paradigms.
+FIXME: Actually explain functional programming & distributed programming More importantly, we will show how to change the design of a program to fit parallel paradigms.
 This often involves techniques from **functional programming**.